 - The Item Mall also has a coupons feature.
 Coupons are validated in Player.CmdEnterCoupon.
 You can use whatever algorithm you like to validate a coupon and then reward the player with item mall coins.

 How to use another Database System

-The Database.cs class is the the only place that has to be modified in order to use another database system like SQLITE or MYSQL.
+The Database.cs class is the the only place that has to be modified in order to use another database system like MYSQL for our Unity MMORPG.